Composable Continuous-Variable Multi-User QKD with Discrete Modulation: Theory and Implementation: Further Analysis

 While the assumption of the loss-only channel helped to simplify the security analysis and allowed for analytical solutions, fast evaluations, and qualitative statements, it is far from reality.
 Thus, we require a security argument for the general lossy \& noisy case.
 However, the results from the previous section will serve as a helpful benchmark and upper bound for the results in the present section.

 Therefore, we apply the security argument presented in Section \ref{sec:genMultBobs}, using the numerical two-step method by Refs.~\cite{Coles_2016, Winick_2018}, to obtain secure key rates.
 While our arguments in Section \ref{sec:genMultBobs} apply to a general number of Bobs, calculating secure key rates in this formulation includes solving semi-definite programs.
 Therefore, computational constraints and limitations need to be taken into account.
 Let us denote by $n_c$ the largest (displaced) Fock state included in the basis of our finite-dimensional cutoff space.
 Then the numerical dimension of the problem scales as $\mathcal{O}(N_{\textrm{St}}(n_c+1)^{M_B})$.
 Thus, it is obvious that to keep the problem numerically feasible, we need to choose a significantly smaller cutoff dimension than for the single Bob case.
 We found $n_c = 7$ (thus $\textrm{dim}(\mathcal{H}^{\textrm{fin}}) = 8$) being a reasonable compromise.
 Using the dimension reduction method leads to a higher weight $W$, hence a larger correction term $\Delta(W)$, but after all, still valid lower bounds on the secure key rate.
 Furthermore, with our current computational resources, we had to restrict our numerical evaluations to a maximum of two trusted Bobs, $M_B = 2$, while keeping the total number of Bobs in principle arbitrary.
 This is not a fundamental limitation but mainly comes from very RAM-demanding SDP solvers.
 We expect the number of feasible Bobs can be increased by an improved implementation, using different solvers, better hardware, and/or improved problem formulations that exploit symmetries.
 Generally, calculating secure key rates for QKD protocols involving high-dimensional systems is known to be RAM-demanding and computationally challenging \cite{Kanitschar_2023_HD}.
 However, since this work aims to demonstrate our method, arbitrary $N_B$ and fixing $M_B = 2$ is sufficient for our purposes.
 We demonstrate the soundness of our implementation in Appendix \ref{APDX:Verification_Method} and proceed with our results for an excess noise of $\xi=10^{-2}$ (assumed as preparation noise, inserted into the system from Alice's source).
 For our plots, for fixed transmission distance $L$, we optimize over the coherent state amplitude $\alpha$ via fine-grained search in steps of $\Delta\alpha = 0.01$.
 Our security argument for the lossy and noisy case was general and applied to an arbitrary number of Bobs.
-We implemented our numerical algorithm in \textsc{Matlab} R2022b, used \textsc{CVX} \cite{cvx1, cvx2} to model the SDPs and employed the SDP solver \textsc{Mosek} \cite{mosek}.